 For every one of these challenges, children need compassion and, often, a good counselor.
 But telling children to alter their bodies radically and irreversibly is not an answer to any of these challenges.
 It’s a dangerous experiment, and it must stop now.

 Introducing the SAFE Act

 In 2021, Arkansas became the first state to legally protect minors from harmful gender transition procedures including puberty blockers, cross-sex hormones, and mutilating surgeries.
-Tennessee also passed a version of these protections in 2021.

 You can help make this a reality.
 TAKE ACTION NOW: Sign our petition asking lawmakers across the nation to protect children!
 Your voice can make a real difference, so please act now and then spread the word!